Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • White

-We associate yellow with sunshine, sunflowers, and smiley faces.
+Yellow is commonly associated with sunflowers, smiley faces and maybe even lemonade.
 When used in interior design, it can promote a happy, cheery, and soothing environment.
-The color literally shines, making it an invigorating hue that carries elements of positivity and opportunity.
-It’s closely linked to spring and summer through living flowers and sunshine, and applying it to your color palette could be easy as painted walls, comforters, accessories, or plants.
+The color shines, making it an invigorating hue that carries elements of positivity and opportunity.
+It’s closely linked to spring and summer through flowers and sunshine, and applying it to your color palette is as easy as painted walls, comforters, accessories, or plants.
 Yellow is a fantastic gender-neutral shade that’s great for a nursery or child’s room and makes a great addition to patio or deck furniture.

 Brown